kilianmandon/alphafold-decoded/lessons/tensor_introduction.md

 ## Tensor Creation

 So, now that we know what tensors are, let's create one.
 The simplest method for tensor creation is `torch.tensor`.
 It takes a nested list as an argument and creates a tensor of the same shape.
 Most of the time, you will use this syntax to create a vector or a matrix.
-This, for example, is a 4-element vector (torch.tensor([2.0, 1.45,-1.0, 0.0])).
-This would be a 3x2 matrix (torch.tensor([[1,2],[1,2],[3,4]])).
+This, for example, is a 4-element vector: `torch.tensor([2.0, 1.45,-1.0, 0.0])`.
+This would be a 3x2 matrix: `torch.tensor([[1,2],[1,2],[3,4]])`.
 You can see that the outer pair of brackets has three elements, while the inner ones have two each.
 This is why the tensor has shape (3, 2), and not (2, 3).
 You can use this syntax to create any shape of tensor.
-This for example, would be a 4x1 tensor.
+This for example, would be a 4x1 tensor: `torch.tensor([[2.0],[1.45],[-1.0],[0.0]])`.
 This concept of one-dimensions is really important.
 Even though this tensor has the same values as the one-dimensional vector we have seen earlier, it has significantly different properties when used in tensor operations.
 There are some other important tensor creation routines, that we'll get to know better in the tutorials. `torch.linspace` for example is a method that is used very often.
-It creates evenly spaced values between a specified start and end. `torch.linspace(0, 2, steps=5)` for example would create the tensor [0, 0.5, 1, 1.5, 2].
+It creates evenly spaced values between a specified start and end. `torch.linspace(0, 2, steps=5)` for example would create the tensor `[0, 0.5, 1, 1.5, 2]`.
 Another important method is `torch.ones`, which takes a desired shape, and creates a tensor of this shape where every value is 1.0.
 You can scale this tensor to any other value.
-This line for example, creates a 4x3x4 tensor of 5s.
+This line for example, creates a 4x3x4 tensor of 5s: `torch.ones((4,3,4)) * 5`

 Tensors support most basic operations, like + or minus, but also logical operations like >, < or ==.
-For example, the comparison of these two vectors returns the boolean tensor [True, False, True].
+For example, the comparison of these two vectors - `torch.tensor([3,5,1]) < torch.tensor([4, 5, 8])` - returns the boolean tensor [True, False, True].
 As we can see here, tensors can have different datatypes, like `long` for whole numbers, `float` for fractional numbers and `bool` for booleans.
 You can cast a tensor to a different type.
 We can cast our boolean vector back to floats for example, which would return [1.0, 0.0, 1.0].

 ~ 2 Minutes